nestybox/sysbox/docs/user-guide-internal/kernel-dependencies.md

-# Sysbox Linux Kernel Dependencies
+# Sysbox Internal User Guide: Kernel Dependencies

 Document's goal is to highlight the set of dependencies that Sysbox implementation has over Linux kernel, and the 'distros' where these